Vipra

 Memorise Formulas, Theorems and Shortcuts

-In order to be proficient in every topic included in the Mathematical Skills syllabus of MAT exam, one needs to know all the formulae and theorems by heart.
+In order to be proficient in every topic included in the Mathematical Skills syllabus of MAT exam, knowing the formulae and theorems by heart.
 Study each topic one by one.
 Get conceptual clarity and understand the application of each theorem before moving ahead.
 Unless you understand the theorems, you can't solve the MAT Mathematical Skills questions accurately.
-After completing a topic, solve a few questions on the same to assess if you've learnt the correct application of the theorem.
+After completing a topic, solve a few questions for understanding the correct application of the theorem.

 • Memorise all the formulas and theorems of Algebra, Geometry, Trigonometry and Mensuration.